springload/awesome-wagtail/README.md

 ### Forms

-- [Wagtail&#39;s built in Form Builder](https://docs.wagtail.org/en/stable/reference/contrib/forms/) for general use cases.
+- [Wagtail's built in Form Builder](https://docs.wagtail.org/en/stable/reference/contrib/forms/) for general use cases.
 - [Wagtail ReCaptcha](https://github.com/springload/wagtail-django-recaptcha) - wagtail-django-captcha provides an easy way to integrate the [django-recaptcha](https://github.com/praekelt/django-recaptcha) field when using the Wagtail formbuilder.
 - [Wagtail Simple Captcha](https://github.com/acarasimon96/wagtail-django-simple-captcha) - A self-hosted alternative to Wagtail ReCaptcha that easily integrates a [django-simple-captcha](https://github.com/mbi/django-simple-captcha) field into the Wagtail form builder.
 - [wagtailstreamforms](https://github.com/AccentDesign/wagtailstreamforms) - Build forms in Wagtail's admin for use in streamfields.